 Successful completion of the BSc (Hons) Midwifery programme will make you eligible to apply for professional registration with the Nursing and Midwifery Council (NMC).

 You will be allocated a ‘home’ NHS Trust in Surrey or West Sussex where you will obtain your practice experience.
-You will be prepared within our simulation suite before going out into midwifery practice, to ensure that you have the confidence to perform well on placement.
+Before going out into midwifery practice, you will undertake training within our well-equipped simulation suites to ensure that you have the confidence to perform well.

-During each placement experience, you will work with qualified midwives over a range of shifts, acquiring skills essential for you to provide the highest quality care.
+During each placement, you will work with qualified midwives over a range of shifts, acquiring skills essential for you to provide the highest quality care.
 You will be supported by clinical and academic staff throughout each placement.
-These experiences lead to potential employment opportunities for students within their ‘home’ Trust.
+Very positive experiences in practice often lead to our students obtaining employment in their Trusts at the end of the programme.

-A variety of teaching methods is employed, including lectures, computer-assisted learning, enquiry-based learning, small group work, simulation and directed reading.
+A variety of teaching methods is employed to spark your curiosity and provide a stimulating learning experience.
+These include lectures, computer-assisted learning, enquiry-based learning, small group work, simulation and directed reading.
 Extensive learning takes place in the practice settings, facilitated by mentors.

 There are numerous employment opportunities for qualified midwives, both in the UK and internationally.
-Many of our graduates are initially employed by the NHS Trust where they had their practice experience, before going on to further studies and employment opportunities.
+Many of our graduates are initially employed by the NHS Trust where they had their practice experience, before going on to further studies and employment.

 Midwives can choose to work in both community and hospital settings, and can further their careers by developing specialist expertise in a range of areas, such as family planning and managing pregnancy in women with HIV.
 There are also opportunities in education and mentoring, management and research to improve midwifery practice.
-For more information about careers, visit: www.nhscareers.nhs.uk
+For more information about careers, visit the NHS careers website.

 If you are a registered adult nurse wishing to become a midwife, further information is available on our 78-week Midwifery programme.